LiangliangNan/MVStudio/ReadMe.md

 ### About
 **MVStudio** is a lightweight, easy to use, and integrated SfM (Structure from Motion) and MVS (Multi-View Stereo) solution.
 It is intended for learning/researching 3D computer vision.
+The SfM implementation was taken from Noah's earlier version of [bundler](https://github.com/snavely/bundler_sfm) and the MVS implementation was from Yasu's [CMVS](https://www.di.ens.fr/cmvs/).

 <p align="center">
      <img src="mvstudio.jpg" width="600">